 Finally, Holika, Prahlada’s evil aunt, tricked him into sitting on a pyre with her.
 Holika was wearing a cloak that made her immune to injury from fire, while Prahlada was not.
 As the fire soared, the cloak flew from Holika and encased Prahlada, who survived unlike Holika.

 Vishnu, the god who appears as an incarnation to restore Dharma in Hindu beliefs, took the form of Narasimha and killed the king by surpassing the boons acquired by him.
 The Holika bonfire and Holi signifies the celebration of the symbolic victory of Prahlada over Hiranyakashipu, and of the fire that burned Holika.
-This is known to be the Holika story that has continued to inspire through the ages in Indian society.
+This is the story of Holika that has continued to inspire through the ages in Indian society.

 In the Braj region of India, where Lord Krishna grew up, Holi was celebrated until Rang Panchmi in commemoration of the divine love of Radha for Krishna.
 As per a local legend, when Krishna was a baby, he developed the dark colour tinge on his skin because the she-demon Putana poisoned him with her breast milk.